pingcap/docs/dev/tidb-in-kubernetes/reference/tools/tools-in-kubernetes.md

     tikv-ctl --pd 127.0.0.1:2379 compact-cluster
     ```

 * **Local Mode**：In this mode, `tikv-ctl` accesses data files of TiKV and requires running TiKV instances to be stopped.
-To operate in the local mode,first you need to enter the [Diagnostic Mode](/tidb-in-kubernetes/troubleshoot.md#use-the-diagnostic-mode) to turn off automatic re-starting for the TiKV instance, turn off the TiKV thread, and use the `tkctl debug` command to start in the target TiKV Pod a new container that contains the `tikv-ctl` executable.
+To operate in the local mode, first you need to enter the [Diagnostic Mode](/tidb-in-kubernetes/troubleshoot.md#use-the-diagnostic-mode) to turn off automatic re-starting for the TiKV instance, stop the TiKV process, and use the `tkctl debug` command to start in the target TiKV Pod a new container that contains the `tikv-ctl` executable.
 The steps are as follows:

     1. Enter the Diagnostic mode: